MatthewSteen/MS-AREN-5849-Independent-Study/md/independent_study.md

 The following lighting technologies are suitable for GEBs according to the DOE (DOE-3 2019).

-1. Advanced Sensors and Controls
+1. Advanced Sensors and Controls (controls)
 2. Hybrid Daylight SSL Systems
 3. SSL Displays